controlplaneio/kubesec/README.md

       "critical": [
         {
-          "selector": "containers[] .securityContext .capabilities .add == SYS_ADMIN", "reason": "CAP_SYS_ADMIN is the most privileged capability and should always be avoided" },
+          "selector": "containers[] .securityContext .capabilities .add == SYS_ADMIN", "reason": "CAP_SYS_ADMIN is the most privileged capability and should always be avoided", "points": -30
+        },
         {
           "selector": "containers[] .securityContext .runAsNonRoot == true",
-          "reason": "Force the running image to run as a non-root user to ensure least privilege" },
+          "reason": "Force the running image to run as a non-root user to ensure least privilege", "points": 1
+        },
   // ...
 ```